bit-js/byte/README.md

 ```

 ### Client
-Byte provides a client implementation with type inference.
+Byte provides a client implementation with route type inference.

 To use it, first export the type of your app.
 ```ts